Key Takeaways

 Ultra-Processed Foods and Added Sugars: Packaged snacks, sugary drinks, and heavily processed meals often contain additives that can alter gut bacteria composition.
 These foods also lack the fiber and nutrients that beneficial microbes need to thrive.

 Individual Tolerance Matters: Should you avoid gluten, soy, or dairy?
 Only if you have confirmed intolerances or sensitivities.
-These foods can be part of a healthy gut diet for most people, focus on whole, minimally processed versions when possible.
+These foods can be part of a healthy gut diet for most people, focus on whole, minimally processed versions whenever possible.

 Anti-Inflammatory Foods and Gut Health